ryanwakabayashi/asteroid-prediction-hazard/Project-Proposal.md

 **Note:** you can transform it to Jupyter Notebook and add sections below as markdown cells.

-* Asteroid diameter prediction based upon Asteroid_Updated.csv from Kaggle.
-* Based upon an asteroid diameter determine whether an asteroid is physically hazardous to Earth.

 ## Problem Statement
 * Give a clear and complete statement of the problem.
   What is the benchmark you are using.
 Why?
 Where does the data come from, what are its characteristics?
 * Include informal success measures (e.g. accuracy on cross-validated data, without specifying ROC or precision/recall etc) that you planned to use.
 * What do you hope to achieve?

+* Question: How to use machine learning to predict the diameter of asteroids and classify them as physically hazardous.
+* Asteroid diameter prediction based upon Asteroid_Updated.csv from Kaggle.
+* Predict whether an asteroid is physically hazardous to Earth.

+* Success measures:
+	* 5 - 10 fold CV accuracy for all models
+	* Regression models: R^2 score
+	* Classification models: Precision, Recall, ROC/AUC

+* Hope to achieve >85% R^2 for regression models (based upon kaggle responses) and then >=80% for the classification models (low goal based on amount of data for imbalanced classes).

 ### Related Work